Beheading attire and sexy suicide vests? Satire of ISIS wives stirs anger and praise

 Others defended satire as a way to tackle grave issues.

-"This is fantastic...people bang on about politically incorrect humor...this is brave & funny & about time we poked fun at these morons!
+"This is fantastic...people bang on about politically incorrect humour...this is brave & funny & about time we poked fun at these morons!
 Even Muslims will love this," Timmy Poncho said on Facebook.

 The show was written by directors Heydon Prowse and Jolyon Rubinstein, who defended their satire and said it was targeting online grooming that had enticed thousands to join ISIS.

-"It is important not to pull your punches in satire," Prowse said in a statement.
-"You have to be fearless or it undermines your credibility.
-You can’t go after [former Prime Minister] David Cameron for five years like we did and not go after ISIS."
+"I wonder how many people offended by the ISIS sketch have watched the whole show?"
+Prowse said.
+"Glad the nation discussing this."

 The BBC did not immediately respond to a request for comment.
-Hat Trick Productions, which produced the show, sent Prowse's statement.
+Hat Trick Productions, which produced the show, also did not immediately respond.

-"I support and defend the right to criticise and satirize events like this," Oz Katerji, a journalist, told the BBC.
+"I support and defend the right to criticise and satirise events like this," Oz Katerji, a journalist, told the BBC.
 "To be honest, I think this is about two years late."
+(Reporting by Guy Faulconbridge; editing by Ralph Boulton)